learn-co-students/sinatra-logging-in-and-out-v-000/README.md

 + You'll need to create a login form on the index page that accepts a username and password and `POST`s it with an action of `/login`.

 + In the controller action that processes the post request, you'll want to find the user in the database based on it's username.

 + If there is a match, set the session to the user's id and redirect them to the `/account` route (using `redirect to`) and use ERB to display the user's data on the page.

-+ If not, redirect the user to the error page.
++ If not, render the error page.

 + On the `/account` page, set up a link called 'Log Out', which clears the session.

 + In `app/helpers/helpers.rb`, you'll notice a predefined class `Helpers`.
 In this class, you'll want to define two **class** methods `current_user` and `is_logged_in?`.

 + `current_user` should accept an argument, which is the session hash.
 This method should use the `user_id` from the session hash to find the user in the database and return that user.

 + `is_logged_in?` should also accept the session hash as an argument.
 This method should return true if the user_id is in the session hash and false if not.
 The Ruby `!!` will come in handy here.

 + In `account.erb` you'll want to use the `is_logged_in?` helper method to only display the username and account balance if the user is logged in.
 Otherwise, it should contain a link to the home page.
 You'll also want to use `current_user` to display the username and balance.